YunJD/neural-net-exercises/README.md

 Resources
 ==============

-MNIST training files can be downloaded from: http://yann.lecun.com/exdb/mnist/
+MNIST training files are required under the `./res/` directory.
+They can be downloaded from: http://yann.lecun.com/exdb/mnist/

 Various .mat files found in the /res folder were downloaded from the *older* site.